 .
 Still finding its feet, it has incorporated elements of Legend of Zelda (spending part of your fund on allies and defensive armor), and its parent shows (missions for rewards).

 - All or Nothing: You either win, or you lose.
-There's a bailout option available, but unlike Tousouchuu (which immediately ruled as successful exit), it need player survive for 5 minutes(as the rules since episode 4) - certainly enough time for anyone else to search for them - before a bailout is counted as a success.
-Of course, players cannot bailout either less than 3 players are standing, or the time remaining is less than 5 minutes.
+There's a bailout option available, but unlike Tousouchuu (which immediately ruled as successful exit), it need player survive for 5 minutes(as the rules since episode 4) before a bailout is counted as a success.
+Such time gap is certainly enough for anyone else to team up and search for that player.
+Obviously, players cannot bailout either less than 3 players are standing, or the time remaining is less than 5 minutes.

 - Golden Snitch: Taking out other player did have advantage in game progress(as may purchase upgrade in game with their earnings), but it means nothing if you are not standing until the end.
-It is theorically possible that a player win the grand prize with only one throw - if he/she deals the hit to opponent when only two players are left.
-(By far the winner with fewest hits is in episode 2 - which only took out 2 players)
+It is theoretically possible that a player win the grand prize with only one throw - if he/she deals the hit to opponent when only two players are left.
+(This has actually happened in the show - with the help of Shinobi)

 - There Can Be Only One: Only one player can left standing and win the game.
 If more than two players standing when the time reaches zero it will be a Game Over and nobody gets the prize.

 - Whammy: Taking a hit by other player, or their Shinobi (Shinobi's attack are counted as the controller's attack).
-However, if the attack is caught by the player, or hitting anything else first before the hit don't count.
+However, if the battle ball is caught by the player, or hitting anything else (including player's item) first before hitting the player the hit don't count.